Buy - Sell Brevard Real Estate

 Lower Your Interest Rate

+Tenths of a point on a mortgage can save thousands of dollars over the loan term.
 Perhaps you think you have an unblemished credit record—and maybe you do—but you might be surprised.
 Even the tiniest infraction can mess things up.
 Or, perhaps deep down you know you've been a little sloppy in this area—fallen behind on credit card payments, shifting balances from one card to another, or you missed a car loan payment.

 Here are some hints to boost your score: